Arcensoth/benchbuster-datapack/README.md

 `$iters_per_tick`   | The average number of iterations per tick, over the course of the benchmark.
 `$sync`             | Used to sync the before-tick and after-tick loops and ensure the latter is not cut off by `maxCommandChainLength`.
 `$total_iters`      | The total number of iterations, over the course of the benchmark.
-`$total_ticks`      | The totla number of ticks, over the course of the benchmark.
+`$total_ticks`      | The total number of ticks, over the course of the benchmark.

 ## Entity Tags
 Entity Tag          | Description
 ------------------- | -----------
 `benchbuster.debug` | Present on players who are debugging the module.
-`benchbuster.bench` | Present on players who want to receive benchmarking messages.
+`benchbuster.bench` | Present on players receiving benchmarking messages.

 ## Event Hooks
 Function Tag                | Description